Key Takeaways

 - Customization: Personalize your tracker to fit your needs.

-- User Friendly: A mood tracker should feel like an extension of yourself, not a chore.
+- User-friendly: A mood tracker should feel like an extension of yourself, not a chore.
 Choose one that feels intuitive and easy to integrate into your life.

 Consider trying a few different options to see which one works for you.
 It’s okay to switch if one doesn’t meet your needs.